LaurentVeyssier/Dynamic_risk_assessment_system/README.md

 # How to use
 The project is deployed under windows python WSL2 linux.
 Deployed API using Flask framework.
 The model API should be launched before executing project components.
-This can be achieved by running app.py script which instantiate all project API's endpoints including inference capability.
+This can be achieved by running app.py script instantiating multiple project API endpoints including inference capability.
 Other components of the project include:
 - ingestion.py to ingest data and prepare model training
 - training.py to train a logisticregression model
 - scoring.py to score the model in production against a test dataset